-NGEE-Arctic Scientists from Lawrence Berkeley National Laboratory (LBNL) used an ecosystem model, ecosys, to mechanistically represent the processes controlling recent and 21st century changes in plant functional type (PFTs) across North American Arctic tundra.
+Next-Generation Ecosystem Experiments (NGEE)–Arctic scientists from Lawrence Berkeley National Laboratory (LBNL) used an ecosystem model, ecosys, to mechanistically represent the processes controlling recent and 21st century changes in plant functional type (PFTs) across North American Arctic tundra.
 The productivity of deciduous and evergreen shrubs was modeled to increase across much of the tundra, particularly in Alaska and tundra-boreal ecotones.
 The increased canopy cover of shrubs reduced incoming shortwave radiation for low-lying plants, causing declines in net ecosystem productivity of graminoids and nonvascular plants.

-This study mechanistically modeled and explained the driving factors that control shrubification and its future trajectory under RCP8.5 scenario.
+This study mechanistically modeled and explained the driving factors that control shrubification and its future trajectory under Representative Concentration Pathway (RCP) 8.5 scenario.
 LBNL scientists highlighted the importance of capturing the basic processes of how Arctic PFTs compete for irradiance, water, and nutrients, which are key mechanisms of how plant functional types may change under future climates.
 Their modeling approach also highlights the need to understand and model differences in functional traits of Arctic PFTs.
-Short-term experiments may not capture decadal-scale changes in C cycling driven by plant compositional changes.
+Short-term experiments may not capture decadal-scale changes in carbon cycling driven by plant compositional changes.